SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 ### Ripple

 The Ripple button introduces an energetic and tactile animation that simulates the visual of a water ripple expanding outward from the point of cursor interaction.
 Styled with a light red background and black text, the button maintains a clean and vibrant appearance by default.
 Upon hover, the background deepens to a bold red while the text switches to white, enhancing contrast and providing immediate visual feedback.

+💡 Inspired by Muhammad Irshad’s videos on YouTube (Online Tutorials).

 The standout feature, however, is the ripple itself — a circular burst that originates precisely where the user places their cursor, adding a highly responsive and immersive effect.

 #### How it works